ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 communicating time.
 The format should meet sufficient scale and precision with resolution either meeting or exceeding NTPv4, and have a rollover date sufficiently far enough into the future that the protocol's complete obsolescence is most likely to occur first.
-The specification should continue to use the existing NTP epoch unless requirements on precision, resolution, or backwards compatibility cannot be met.

-The timescale in addition to any other time sensitive information must be sufficient to calculate representations of both UTC and TAI.
+The timescale in addition to any other time sensitive information MUST be sufficient to calculate representations of both UTC and TAI.
 Through extensions the protocol SHOULD support additional timescale representations outside of the main specification, and all transmissions of time data SHALL indicate the